remi-espie/python-langchain-rag-demo/README.md

 # Python / LangChain / Ollama RAG Demo

-This is the code that we used in [the May 31 Crafting Intelligent Python Apps with Retrieval-Augmented Generation Open Space](https://that.us/activities/Z1OU4WMZonDxDDk2L1t2).
+This is the code that we used in [the June 28 Crafting Intelligent Python Apps with Retrieval-Augmented Generation Open Space](https://that.us/activities/5EI62c1gogbMFYMqilkP).
 This is a command line interface (CLI) app but you can expand it to be a web service.
 This should run on a Windows PC but these instructions assume that you are using MacOS.

 ## Steps to run this locally